 Assisi’s history stretches back to pre-Roman times and a thriving settlement existing in what we now know as Assisi long before the Roman’s consolidated their hold over Italy.
 Historians trace Assisi’s origins back to around 800BC, traveling nomads, the Umbri started to build fortified settlements along the River Tiber in central Italy, including the area that today houses the town of Assisi.
 The Umbri prospered based on agriculture and fishing in the river Tiber, but eventually, the settlements were occupied by the Etruscans, whose civilization co-existed with the Umbri but ultimately exercised control over the region.

-Asisium remained under the jurisdiction of the Roman Empire for several centuries, during which time, Umbria became an important territory in the Empire.
+Asisium remained under the jurisdiction of the Roman Empire for several centuries, during which time, Umbria became a vital territory in the Empire.
 Its inhabitants were one of the first to convert to Christianity, the incumbent Bishop Rufinus evangelized the citizens of Asisium in 238 A.D.
-However, the Germanic Goth tribes arrived in the 5th century and the Roman’s control over Western Europe eventually collapsed.
-The settlement was captured by the Ostrogoth King Totila in 545; it then became part of the Lombardy Kingdom and subsequently the Frankish Duchy of Spoleto.
+However, the Germanic Goth tribes arrived in the 5th century, and the Roman’s control over Western Europe eventually collapsed.
+The settlement was captured by the Ostrogoth King Totila in 545; it then became part of the Lombardy Kingdom and, subsequently, the Frankish Duchy of Spoleto.

-Among the prisoners taken by the inhabitants of Perugia was a certain 22-year-old Giovanni di Bernardone, who today is known as St. Francis of Assisi.
-Undoubtedly the town’s most famous resident, Giovanni Francesco di Bernardone was born in the winter of 1181, the child of a wealthy tradesman, whose family came from Tuscany.
+Among the prisoners taken by the inhabitants of Perugia was a confident 22-year-old Giovanni di Bernardone, who today is known as St. Francis of Assisi.
+Undoubtedly the town’s most famous resident, Giovanni Francesco di Bernardone was born in the winter of 1181, the child of a wealthy tradesman whose family came from Tuscany.
 After his spell in captivity in Perugia, legend claims that Francesco decided to fight a crusade of the Count Walter de Brienne to reclaim the city of Athens.
-Illness, however, struck Francesco and he was forced to renounce his chance of glory and contemplate his future.
+Illness, however, struck Francesco, and he was forced to renounce his chance of glory and contemplate his future.
 He chose to abandon a life of wealth and ease and founded the order of the Grey-Friars.
-Today, his legacy survives and St. Francis is remembered for his humility, obedience to the Church and love of nature.
+Today, his legacy survives, and St. Francis is remembered for his humility, obedience to the Church, and love of nature.

 The town enjoyed a stable and prosperous existence until the outbreak of the First World War in 1914.
 Assisi escaped reasonably unscathed from the conflict, although many Italians lost their lives in the campaign against the Austro-Hungarian Empire.
-History repeated itself after the outbreak of World War II, in 1939 and Italy suffered many disastrous defeats from the Allied forces over the course of the war.
-However, Assisi itself was again largely unaffected by the fighting and the town will be remembered for the heroic acts of Father Rufino Niccacci, who sheltered 300 Jews during the War and gave them new identities and lives.
+History repeated itself after the outbreak of World War II, in 1939 and Italy suffered many disastrous defeats from the Allied forces throughout the war.
+However, Assisi itself was again mostly unaffected by the fighting, and the town will be remembered for the heroic acts of Father Rufino Niccacci, who sheltered 300 Jews during the War and gave them new identities and lives.

 Assisi emerged from the horrors of the Second World War with a new government and a renewed sense of optimism.
-Northern and central Italy modernized at a rapid rate over the second half of the 20th century and towns like Asssi continued to prosper from Italy’s appeal as a major tourist destination for culture loves.
-A series of devastating earthquakes hit the Umbrian region in September 1997, although thanks to the efforts of the local authorities, Assisi’s major historical sites were repaired and reopened within two years.
+Northern and central Italy modernized at a rapid rate over the second half of the 20th century, and towns like Assisi continued to prosper from Italy’s appeal as a major tourist destination for culture loves.
+A series of devastating earthquakes hit the Umbrian region in September 1997.
+However, thanks to the efforts of the local authorities, Assisi’s major historical sites were repaired and reopened within two years.

-Today, this captivating, picturesque and inviting town remains a “must see” for travelers to Italy.
+Today, this captivating, picturesque and inviting town remains a “must-see” for travelers to Italy.
 It is a living history lesson, a testament to the bravery and passion of individuals like St. Francis and Father Rufino.
-It delights the senses with its architectural splendor and of course, its citizen’s affinity with the best things in life, namely only the freshest food and the finest wine, shared with family and friends.
+It delights the senses with its architectural splendor and, of course, its citizen’s affinity with the best things in life, namely only the freshest food and the most elegant wine, shared with family and friends.
 Simply put, few towns in Italy are more magical than Assisi!

 Gastronomy & Wine

 Italians are very (understandably) proud and passionate about their ingredients and food.
-Almost every town and village has its own dishes and each region has its own distinctive cuisine, making use of locally grown seasonal ingredients.
+Almost every town and village has its dishes, and each region has its distinctive cuisine, making use of locally grown seasonal ingredients.
 To Italians, food is life, not just something that keeps you alive.
-Good cooking is in their blood and the Umbrians are no exception.
+Good cooking is in their blood, and the Umbrians are no exception.

-Assisi, like every Italian town, has its abundance of good dining options – cafes, pizzerias, trattorias (informal bistro like venues) and ristorantes.
+Assisi, like every Italian town, has its abundance of tasty dining options – cafes, pizzerias, trattorias (informal bistro-like venues), and ristorantes.
 The oldest part of Assisi is full of good, and good value trattorias, where visitors can sit on a sun-kissed terrace, sipping local wine while perusing some of the local cuisine on the menu.
 All year round, but especially in the spring and summer months, Assisi has superb produce markets to explore, selling first-class local delicacies including cheese, bread, wine, olives, and meat.

 Tempio di Minerva

 This cutting edge and welcoming property, situated in the Umbrian town of Orvieto has been at the forefront of the Umbrian wine revolution.
-Decugnano is not afraid to experiment with new varieties and wine style and produce an excellent range of reds, whites and even sparkling wine.
-Their Maris Chardonnay is already legendary and the reds are smooth, cherry scented delights.
+Decugnano is not afraid to experiment with new varieties and wine styles and produce an excellent range of reds, whites and even sparkling wine.
+Their Maris Chardonnay is already legendary and the reds are smooth cherry-scented delights.
 They love to welcome our visitors and will tempt you with a mouth-watering selection of wine and olive oils.